harristheharris/Quiz-Master/README.md

     //A function that store the data to the browser (basically stores high scores but maybe we can also store answers to questions too.)

     //A function to grab the users intials when the game ends

+    // We intially were going to make each question a object within our js file.
+However, fuck that.
+    //Turns out JSON doesnt support comments??????? tf

+    //it took me ten years to figure out how to import the json lol